monopine/axe-bulk-testing/README.md

 # axe-bulk-testing
 Bulk testing script for Axe a11y testing

+## To Install ##
+- `npm install`
-- To run update axe-test.sh with url's to be tested and run ./axe-test.sh from the terminal
+- To run the test, edit axe-test.sh with url's to be tested and run `./axe-test.sh` from the terminal (make sure it's executable `chmod +x axe-test.sh`)
+- Results are output to the results directory